-CenturyLink EQ argues that the Commission decision in the Charter Fiberlink and Qwest Arbitration, the 08-952 Docket, 71 is analogous to the instant docket and "requires HTI to assume a reasonable share of the transport costs caused by its choice of a unique, non-standard interconnection arrangement."
+64. CenturyLink EQ argued that the Commission decision in the Charter Fiberlink and Qwest Arbitration, the 08-952 Docket,76 is analogous to the instant docket and "requires HTI to assume a reasonable share of the transport costs caused by its choice of a unique, non-standard interconnection arrangement."77

-The Department disagrees.
-There are a number of legal and factual differences that distinguish the 08-952 Docket from the HTI-Century link case.
-As a legal and policy matter, as discussed above, the intercarrier compensation scheme was overhauled after the 08-952 docket was decided, in the 2011 CAF-ICC Order, where the FCC adopted "bill-and-keep" as the default methodology for all intercarrier compensation traffic.73 To reiterate the above, the FCC capped reciprocal compensation rates as of December 29, 2011 and established the transition path for the reciprocal compensation rates associated with transport and termination, with bill and keep as the end point.74 Further, the FCC amended its rules to reflect that any bill and keep arrangements in
+The Department disagreed, noting a number of legal and factual differences that 65. distinguish the 08-952 Docket from this HTI-Centurylink EQ case.

+The Department argued that the intercarrier compensation scheme was overhauled 66. after the 08-952 docket was decided, in the 2011 CAF-ICC Order, where the FCC adopted "billand-keep" as the default methodology for all intercarrier compensation traffic.78 The FCC capped reciprocal compensation rates as of December 29, 2011 and established the transition path for the reciprocal compensation rates associated with transport and termination, with bill and keep as the end point.79